Taiwan Hit By Dozens Of Strong Aftershocks From Deadly Quake - UrduPoint

 Taiwan Hit By Dozens Of Strong Aftershocks From Deadly Quake

-Taipei, (APP - UrduPoint / Pakistan Point News - 23rd Apr, 2024) Taiwan was shaken by dozens of earthquakes overnight and into Tuesday that left buildings swaying, with the government saying they were aftershocks from a huge deadly quake that hit the island more than two weeks ago.
+Taipei, (APP - UrduPoint / Pakistan Point News - 23rd Apr, 2024) Taiwan was shaken by dozens of earthquakes overnight and into Tuesday that left buildings swaying and some tilting, with the government saying they were aftershocks from a huge deadly quake that hit the island more than two weeks ago.

 The strongest, which the US Geological Survey measured at magnitude 6.1, hit around 2:30 am (1830 GMT) followed minutes later by a 6.0 tremor.